Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: The language and its security types

 Note that this definition specifies $\ITOP$ as its own parent; since $\ITOP$ is the root of the inheritance tree, it alone can inherit from nothing besides itself.
 Indeed, although self-inheritance is permitted by the syntax, a simple consistency check on $\Sigma$ and $\Gamma$ prevents self-inheritance in any cases other than $\ITOP$ (see Appendix~\ref{app:subtyping_consistency}).
 It also ensures that all interface members in a parent interface indeed are supertypes of the corresponding members in their children, where the key rules in the definition of the subtyping relation $\SUBS$ are the following:

-These rules stipulate that reads are covariant (all fields are read-only outside of the contract in which they are declared), whereas writes are contravariant (indeed, methods are comparable to `write-only' fields).
-Since we use static inheritance, and do not allow dynamic creation of new interfaces, these checks only need to be performed once, when $\Sigma$ and $\Gamma$ are built.
+These rules stipulate that reads are covariant (all fields are read-only outside of the contract in which they are declared), whereas writes are contravariant (indeed, methods are comparable to `write-only' fields).\footnote{ Since fields can be both read and written, one might have expected subtyping to be invariant, since reading is co-variant but writing is contra-variant.
+However, fields are actually only writable within the contract in which they are declared (i.e. by using \code{this.p := e}).
+When accessed from outside the contract (i.e. through the contract’s address), a field can only be read.
+Consequently, all such accesses where subtyping could be involved (e.g.~storing a contract address in a variable \code{x} and then accessing through \code{x.p}) would be reads.
+Therefore, we can allow subtyping of fields to be co-variant. } Since we use static inheritance, and do not allow dynamic creation of new interfaces, these checks only need to be performed once, when $\Sigma$ and $\Gamma$ are built.
 In the remainder of this paper, we shall therefore assume that any $\Sigma$ and $\Gamma$ we consider are consistent in this sense.

 Finally, for integer and boolean values, the base type can be determined directly from observing the value itself.
 However, as the type of a value has both a \emph{data} aspect and a \emph{security} aspect, we also need to assign a security level: we choose the lowest possible level, $\SBOT$, for integers and booleans, since they have no inherent security level attached, and it is always safe to treat a piece of data as having a higher security level than it actually does.
 With addresses $X \in \ANAMES$, we have to retrieve the base type associated to $X$ from the given typing environment $\Gamma$, since addresses are \emph{declared} to have a type and a security level.
-This is done by the following partial function: